This departure has sold out, but we will be running the trip again May 17 - 27, 2019. Full details of the May 17 departure can be found here.

-Explore the dramatic landscapes and magnificent castles of Romania.
+Explore Romania's magnificent castles and ruins as you traverse its the dramatic landscapes.
 You'll discover the myriad influences of centuries' worth of imperial history on this ancient country, from Princess Ileana to Vlad the Impaler.

 Romania, home to the fabled land of Transylvania, gained independence from the Ottoman Empire in 1878.
 Just over 100 years later, the Romanian Revolution of 1989 broke 42 years of Communist rule and launched the country's democratic transition.
 The region's history goes back 40,000 years, according to discoveries in Peștera cu Oase ("The Cave with Bones") of some of Europe's earliest modern human remains.
 What then followed—listed in no particular order—were millennia of quarrels, alliances, invasions, counter-invasions, occupations, foreign rule, autonomy, and independence.